AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/cues/creating-a-cue.md

 3. Press the <Keys.HardKey>Record</Keys.HardKey> button *(<Keys.HardKey>Record Cue</Keys.HardKey> on Pearl Expert)*.

-4. Press the **Swop** button of an empty Playback to record the cue.
+4. Press the <strong>Swop</strong> button of an empty Playback to record the cue.
 The handles where you can record the cue will flash.
 You can also record a cue onto a touch button in the Playbacks window.